 - In perpetuity refers to lands that are legally and permanently protected and are recorded as such in a deed or other binding document.
 Land falls into this category through a few different means.
 First, land can be considered protected in perpetuity if it is owned by a Town's conservation commission or water department.
 Other methods of conservation include conservation restrictions, ownership by a state conservation agency or non-profit land trust, or if the Town received federal or state assistance for the purchase or improvement of the property. - Limited is another category of open space protection.
 In many cases, limited protections differ from those listed above in that any changes to the protection status must be approved by a majority vote by the municipality.
 Limited protection can also apply to open space areas that are protected by functional or traditional use types.
 For example, some school district lands are only temporarily protected while public education is a primary use.
-Some water district lands are only temporarily protected while protected while water resource protection is their primary use. - Chapters 61, 61A, and 61B refer to tax incentive programs that aim to protect forest, agricultural, and recreation land, respectively.
-Property owners can opt in or out of these tax credits, thus making the open space susceptible to changes in legal protections down the line.
+Some water district lands are only temporarily protected while water resource protection is their primary use.

-37 Unless otherwise noted, content in Section 4.5 is based on the Town of Hamilton Open Space and Recreation Plan, 2008.
+57 Unless otherwise noted, content in Section 4.5 is based on the Town of Hamilton Open Space and Recreation Plan, 2008.

-- Finally, a non-protected status generally refers to land that is privately owned and can be sold without restriction for another use. - Recreation refers to outdoor areas with activities meant for relaxation, exercise, or enjoyment.
+- Chapter 61, 61A, and 61B refer to tax incentive program that aim to protect forest, agricultural, and recreation land, respectively.
+Property owners can opt in or out of these tax credits, thus making the open space susceptible to changes in legal protections down the line. - Finally, a none protected status generally refers to land that is privately owned and can be sold without restriction for another use. - Recreation refers to outdoor areas with activities meant for relaxation, exercise, or enjoyment.
 This category is most often divided into "active" and "passive" recreation. - Active recreation refers to high intensity activities that require the use of a specialized facility.
 This includes athletic fields, playgrounds, and swimming pools. - Passive recreation refers to lower intensity programs that don't necessitate formalized facilities.
 This sub-section includes activities like hiking, biking, running, walking, nature observation, and horseback riding.